PProvost/www.peterprovost.org/source/_posts/2012-05-31-my-take-on-unit-testing-private-methods.md

 irrelevant to the tests.
 As many people have pointed out over the years, putting tests on internals of any kind inhibits free refactoring.

-They are internals, they are private...
+They are internals.
+They are private.
 Keep them that way.

-{% img right /images/blog/2012-05-02-the-only-way-to-learn-tdd-kata/Red-Green-Refactor-Bunny.png %}
+{% img left /images/blog/2012-05-02-the-only-way-to-learn-tdd-kata/Red-Green-Refactor-Bunny.png %}

 What I like to do every now and then, when I'm in the green phase of the TDD cycle, is stop and look at the private methods I've extracted in a class.
 If I